 - What are the personal and business goals I want to achieve?

-- Are my business goals aligned with the organization’s goals?
+- Are my business goals aligned with those of the organization?

 - Will my current commitments achieve my desired results?